 Kilboy only raced three more times after his Victoria Derby failure, for he was none too sound by now – something that confirmed the wisdom of Tom Doyle’s reluctance to issue a veterinary clearance at the time of his prospective sale to the sub-continent.
 Just what a loss Kilboy’s forced retirement was to the Turf, is underscored by those last three races for he won them all.
 In twelve days in April 1917, he managed to win the Great Autumn Handicap at Canterbury and then strolled up in the St. Leger at Wellington in very heavy ground.
 But the piece-de-resistance came with his final bow in the prestigious Trentham Gold Cup at weight-for-age a few days later.
-There may have only been four starters, but it was somewhat exclusive company – Kilboy, The Toff, Desert Gold and Sasanof.
+There may have only been four starters, but it was very exclusive company nonetheless – Kilboy, The Toff, Desert Gold and Sasanof.
 This was probably the most brilliant quartet that had ever met in a race in New Zealand.